 Nothing we design lasts forever and those responsible for design should practice humility in

-the face of nature, treating it has a model and not an inconvenience or an obstacle which has to be overcome.
+the face of nature, treating it as a model and not an inconvenience or an obstacle that has to be overcome.

 Seek continual improvement